RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 #### <i><b>Millions of Texts and Millions of Accounts were studied for Social Network Analysis.</b></i>

 We're Worldwide Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development is ongoing, and this public operation spanning for years continues.
-We invite researchers and students to study this public case example.
+We invite researchers, the public, and students to study this public case example.

 #### <i><b>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.</b></i>

-This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence,</b></i> globally affecting the public, businesses, nonprofits, and entities beyond the victim.
+This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence,</b></i> globally affecting the public, businesses, nonprofits, reporters, connections, and entities beyond the victim.
 This work is in-progress and prepared for peer-review.

 <b>Our Purpose is to create Precedents and Foundations to help other victims of cyberabuse, bots, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations to improve lives.</b>
 <br>We want to save lives and help partners create systems to help online - e.g., specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, ethical services, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.